igmitsio/SlippageCrossValidation-/README.md

 # SlippageCrossValidation-

-1. simple classification task to see if everything works as it should be
+Simple classification task to see if everything works as it should be using the Sonar dataset (UCI benchmark binary classification dataset).
+[208 real instances of 60 attributes]